Estate Planning

 Evaluate your life

-When it comes down to it, leave a legacy meaning is simply knowing that you’ve left your mark on the world.
+Leaving a legacy means knowing you've left your mark on the world.
 The best thing to do is stop where you are now and evaluate.
 If you died today, what would people say about you?
 Are you happy with being known for that?

-If you don’t like what you find, you can start asking how to leave a legacy that would make you happy.
-Write down what you’d like for people to say about you and start living a life that will make that happen.
+If you don't like what you find, you can ask how to leave a legacy that would make you happy.
+Write down what you'd like people to say about you and start living a life that will make that happen.

 Pass along your values

-For many, the leaving a legacy definition applies specifically to the next generation.
-If you have kids, take a look at the example you’re setting for them.
-Have you imparted the values you hold dear to them, both through example and by teaching them?
+For many, leaving a legacy applies specifically to the next generation.
+If you have kids, look at your example for them.
+Have you imparted the values you hold dear to them through example and teaching them?

-Even if you don’t have kids, though, you can still pass your values to younger generations.
-You don’t have to walk around asking strangers, “Can I be your legacy?”
-Instead, consider volunteering to help with a youth group or coach youth sports.
-There’s no limit to the opportunities to make an impact on future generations.
+Even if you don't have kids, you can still pass your values to younger generations.
+You don't have to ask strangers, "Can I be your legacy?"
+Instead, consider volunteering to help with a youth group or coaching youth sports.
+There are countless opportunities to make an impact on future generations.

 Inflation?
 Recession?
 No worries.